Manuscripts in the Irish language

 Access to Irish manuscripts

 The Irish language manuscript holdings of the Academy have been catalogued in detail in the descriptive catalogue published under the title Catalogue of Irish manuscripts in the Royal Irish Academy (28 fasc., Dublin, 1926-1970).
-This set of printed catalogues, bound in 7 volumes, together with 2 index volumes, is available to purchase from the School of Celtic Studies, Dublin Institute for Advanced Studies, 10 Burlington Road, Dublin 4. www.celt.dias.ie
+This set of printed catalogues, which also incorporates 2 index volumes, is available to purchase from the School of Celtic Studies, Dublin Institute for Advanced Studies, 10 Burlington Road, Dublin 4. www.celt.dias.ie

 The RIA Library’s online catalogue of manuscripts contains outline records for all Irish language manuscripts, and includes information on alternative formats available, either on microfilm or in digital format.
 The major manuscripts from the Academy collection that have been digitised can be viewed online on the Irish Script on Screen website. www.isos.dias.ie.
-To date 79 manuscripts have been updated.
+Almost 100 of the Academy's oldest and most significant Irish manuscripts have been digitised to date, in partnership with ISOS, an initiative of the Dublin Institute for Advanced Studies, School of Celtic Studies.

 The Academy’s Irish language manuscripts were microfilmed in the early 1980s and copies of these microfilms are held in a variety of research libraries in Ireland and overseas.